 - Where an applicant rents a property and has ownership of an alternative property, the rented property will only be used for admission purposes if the child has been resident away from the owned property for a period of 3 years or more at the closing date for applications.

-- You need to state whether or not your child is, or has previously been, in the case of a Local Authority - Looked After Children / Children in public care.
+- You need to state whether or not your child is, or has previously been, in the care of a Local Authority - Looked After Children / Children in public care.
 If the child meets the criteria to be classified as a child in public care you must enclose either a letter from the relevant Local Authority confirming the legal status of the child, a copy of the care order, or a copy of the special guardianship order.
-Please note that children adopted from overseas are not classified as children in public care.

 - Indicate if your child has an Education, Health and Care Plan (EHCP).
 If 'yes' you should contact your SEN caseworker to follow a different application process.